Mexico backs Disney-Fox deal, orders sale of Fox Sports channels

-MEXICO CITY (Reuters) - Mexico’s Federal Telecommunications Institute (IFT) said on Tuesday it had approved the Walt Disney Co’s purchase of Twenty-First Century Fox Inc’s film and television assets, subject to certain conditions, including the sale of Fox Sports channels.
+MEXICO CITY (Reuters) - Mexico’s telecoms regulator said on Tuesday it had approved the Walt Disney Co’s $71 billion purchase of Twenty-First Century Fox Inc’s film and television assets, subject to conditions, including the sale of Fox Sports channels.

+The Federal Telecommunications Institute (IFT) said because the combined audiovisual content of the two in the field of “factual” programming on pay TV would be worth more than 40 percent of the market, steps would need to be taken.

+That meant ensuring a separation of licensing and provision between Fox’s National Geographic and Nat Geo Wild channels, and the A&E, History, H2 and Lifetime networks of Disney, the IFT said.

 “As the accumulation (of market power) is considerable, the finding was that measures of conduct would not be enough, so structural measures were chosen, as occurred in other parts of the world,” the IFT said in a statement.